lvrfrc87/network-telemetry/README.md

 Each probe, Influxdb and Grafana run in docker containers linked between each other.

-The targets can be updated on `targets.yaml` file following the classic yaml dictionary structure.
+The probe targets can be updated on `targets.yaml` file following the classic yaml dictionary structure.

 Influxdb container will mount the database storage under `$PWD/influxdb` and will use a custom config file copied from `$PWD/influxdb/config/influxdb.conf`.
 Logs for Influxdb are in part disabled and raised to `error` level.
 That was necessary due to log verbosity that fill the disk space in few days.

 Grafana is listening to 0.0.0.0:3000 and is the only container exposed to the network.
 The other containers are linked each other with `--link` option passed on `docker run`.
-If you want install some plugin, you need to log into the container and install from there.
-The plugins as well as the dashboard settings are saved on external disk mount under `$PWD/grafana`.
+Few external folders are mapped do Grafana docker.
+One of these is the plugin folder and if you want install some of them you can do it under `$PWDgrafana/database/plugins`.
+The dashboard settings are also saved on external unit mount under `$PWD/grafana`.
 Once up and running, Influxdb has to be added as datasource to Grafana.
+Dashboards are automagically provisioned based on `target.yaml`, via deployment script.
+You don't need to add manually!!!

 In order to make easier the deployment of the all stack, a bash script is provided.
 Make sure `deployment.sh` is executable using `chmod +x deployment.sh` command.
-To execute it `/bin/bash deployment.sh`
+To execute it `/bin/bash deployment.sh`.
+Later it will be replaced wit git pipeline.

 ### Grafana add datasource